-1. Officer Scheme of Delegation and Proper Officers
+- 2. Officer Scheme of Delegation and Proper Officers - 1.1.

-- 1.1.
 In addition to the delegations set out in the Cambridgeshire and Peterborough Combined Authority, the following delegations have been granted to the following by the Business Board: - 1.2.
-Delegated authority to the Director of Business & Skills, in consultation with the Chair of Business Board to approve small grants to SMEs between £2,000 and £20,000150,000 subject to Section 73 Officer approval and reporting all approvals to the next scheduled meeting of the Business Board. - 1.3.
-Delegate the appointment of the Energy Hub Board member (representative of the Business Board) to the Director of Business, Skills & Energy. - 1.4.
-Delegated authority to the Head of Transport, in consultation with the Chair of the Transport Committee, at key gateway stages to deliver the agreed Wisbech Access Strategy Package works on behalf of the Business Board.
+Delegated authority to the Director of Business & Skill to approve small grants to SMEs between £2,000 and £20,000 subject to Section 73 Officer approval and report all approvals to the next schedule meeting of the Business Board. - 1.3.
+Delegated authority to the Transport Director, in consultation with the Chair of the Transport Committee, at key gateway stages to deliver the agreed Wisbech Access Strategy Package works on behalf of the Business Board.